playgap/ios-sdk/README.md

 ### Load Rewarded Video Ad

-In order to display an advertisment, one must first Load an ad object to be shown.
+In order to display an advertisement, one must first Load an ad object to be shown.

 ```swift
 var loadedAd: PlaygapAd?